PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

     Here, the ``measurements`` argument overrides the terminal measurements in the Qiskit circuit.
-    See the :func:`from_qiskit` documentation for more details.
+    See the :func:`~pennylane.from_qiskit` documentation for more details.

 The resulting PennyLane circuit can be executed directly: